fertigq/crowdsecmetrics/README.md

 ### Critical Considerations
 - Ensure proper configuration of CrowdSec instance
 - Limit access to the dashboard
+- Use a firewall to restrict access

 ### Recommended Practices
 - Regularly update dependencies
 - Monitor system logs
+- Use strong, unique ports

 ## ⚠️ Precautionary Warning
 **No warranties whatsoever**